5 Solid Products and Services Every Successful Freelancer Needs

 If you write content on your site and your site is geared towards gardening, you may want to look and see what gardening keywords bring traffic to your site.

-Hands down, the tool I use is Long Tail Pro.
+Hands down, the tool I use is Long Tail Pro (affiliate link).
 The great news is that they just released a new version 3.0.

 I've mentioned and reviewed Long Tail Pro before, but I feel I may need to revisit and review version 3.0 because of all of the newer features included as well as a welcome face lift to the application (looks more like a professional, tenured application now).